 What is off-peak electricity?

 Off-peak refers to lower, discounted electricity prices during specific times.
 Off-peak times are generally when residential homes and businesses use less electricity.
-Off-peak times will vary depending on your location and meter type, but typically are at night and/or weekends.
+Off-peak times will vary depending on your location and meter type, but typically are at night or weekends.

 Electricity used in busy peak times can place a strain on Australia’s electricity networks.
 That’s why off-peak electricity is charged at a cheaper price, to encourage people to use their electricity outside these busy times.

 Off-peak electricity can also refer to electricity being used by a stand-alone appliance, like an electric hot water service on a dedicated circuit.
 This appliance is metered separately and can be billed on off-peak rates.

 Plans available which have off-peak rates

 All of our electricity plans are available for off-peak meters.

 Victorian smart meter customers who are remotely read can now sign up to a new type of electricity plan called ‘flexible pricing’.
 These new plans will mean you pay different prices, depending on the time of day and day of week that you use your electricity.

 Find out if you’re eligible for off-peak rates

 Being eligible for off-peak electricity prices depends on: